maranasgroup/KETCHUP/installation/installation.md

 This environment.yml will install all necessary packages.
 If this step is taken, please skip the steps below.
 However, if manual installation is required or you wish to use a different linear solver asides from the default MUMPS solver, please follow the steps below.

 Please note that the manual steps are only validated for Linux systems.
-Installation of certain packages via Windows system during steps below may result in different package requirements.
+Installation of certain packages via Windows system during steps below may result in different package requirements as well as copying ipopt.exe to another location.
+If any issues are encountered please refer to IPOPT and Pyomo documentation directly for details and troubleshooting.

 # Installation steps